fixie/fixie/src/Fixie.VisualStudio.TestAdapter/README.md

 ## Introduction

+This project integrates the Visual Studio Test Explorer window with Fixie, for test assemblies that are built with pre-.NET Core project types.
+For .NET Core project types, a separate `dotnet test` integration project enables Test Explorer.

 Visual Studio's test running infrastructure has several fundamental flaws which limit integration with test frameworks.
 Fixie's implementation relies on a few reasonable compromises, which in unision provide a safe-by-default set of behaviors, no UI glitches in the Test Explorer window, and minimal surprises in the behavior of the right-click context menu's "Run Tests" option.